 - in-depth knowledge of humanitarian conflict response, and development policy and practice

 - the professional and analytical skills to tackle political, ethical and practical tensions on the ground

 - the skills and knowledge to evaluate diverse perspectives and tools for conflict response and humanitarian action across different settings

 - an established professional network for continued knowledge-sharing and effective career development

 The course is designed for those who already work in the field of humanitarian and conflict response, and recent graduates who aspire to do so.
-Graduates of the course will be in a strong position to work, or progress further, in this field.
+Graduates of the course could go on to work, or progress further, in this field.